cfrasinaru/Graph4J/README.md

 Examples of using Graph4J API can be found in the package <a href="https://github.com/cfrasinaru/Graph4J/tree/main/src/main/java/org/graph4j/examples">org.graph4j.examples</a>.

-If you are using this library in a scientifc project, plese cite <a href="https://arxiv.org/abs/2308.09920">this paper</a>.
+If you are using this library in a scientifc project, please cite <a href="https://arxiv.org/abs/2308.09920">this paper</a>.

 <pre>
 @misc{frasinaru2023graph4j,